alexandernc0043/ITSC-3155-Group3/Assignment 5-2 Design Sprint Day 1/Group Document.md

 14. As a student, I want detailed information about professors including number ratings and also student testimonials.
 15. As a professor, I want to be able to read reviews left by students and have the ability to appeal poor ratings.
 16. As a university advisor, I want to be able to give recommendations based on reviews and ratings.
+17. As a student, I want to have an easier time registering for courses by having critical information available to me.
+18. As a professor, I want to be able to know ways to improve my classes, based on reviews from my students in my class
+19. As an Office of Registrar employee, I want a service or client that is readily available to use our API and accurately display class information and reviews
+20. As a returning student, I want to have a neat, simplistic registration design, that makes my registration process easy and fast

 # Feature List
 1. Rating System: Positive/Negative Ratings